Cradle cap is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.

 It never got infected, thank goodness, but it’s awful seeing something so grim-looking on your gorgeous little baby’s head.

-Also my baby lost all of the beautiful hair she was born with on top of her head and it has taken a long time to grow back, but at 10 months it is on its way.
+Also my baby lost all of the beautiful hair she was born with on top of her head and it took a long time to grow back, but at 10 months it finally started to return.

 I managed to get rid of my baby’s cradle cap after a lot of trial and error!
 Here’s a bit more information and what I did.

-I can report after a lot of trial and error there was one product, which you can buy in the supermarket, that did the trick and cleared up the cradle cap fast.
+I can report after a lot of experimentation with different items there was one product, which you can buy in the supermarket, that did the trick and cleared up the cradle cap fast.

 Some of the treatments I’ve listed below are natural cradle cap treatments, as I know some people will prefer not to use chemicals on their baby’s skin.
 This is totally up to you of course, just research the options and decide what you feel comfortable with using.